 Sarah glared at Betty, eyeing the crumbs on her lips, the crumbs of the last blueberry scone Betty had carefully purloined.
 It was a game of scones and crones, and the parlor was filled with the scents of both.
 Betty glared back at her.
-Even now, on Sarah’s ninetieth birthday, the sting of Sarah’s adultery with Betty’s first husband had hardly faded in seventy years.
+Even now, on Sarah’s ninetieth birthday, the sting of Sarah’s adultery with Betty’s first husband had hadn’t faded in seventy years.

-Jezebel, Sarah’s daughter, caught Betty’s eye with a knowing smile.
-Of course, Jezebel knew all about the affair, and of her feelings towards Sarah, but Betty still had the upper hand: Jezebel had never finished her dissertation, and the PhD that her mother was so proud of was fake.
-She was no more a doctor than Sparky the dachshund, but that didn’t stop Jezebel’s smug smile as she watched Betty glance from her to the framed diploma on the wall.
+Jezebel caught Betty’s eye with a knowing smile.
+Of course, Jezebel knew all about the affair, and of their rivalry, but Betty still had the upper hand—she knew Jezebel had never finished her dissertation and the PhD was fake.
+Jezebel was no more a doctor than Sparky the dachshund, but that didn’t stop Jezebel’s smug smile as she watched Betty glance at the framed diploma on the wall.

 Tonight, Betty would spring her trap, finally realizing a revenge seventy years in the making, destroying Sarah at the birthday gala like she had been humiliated by Sarah’s adultery so many years before.
 Sparky the dog yapped, jarring Betty out of her reverie.
 He wanted biscuits of course, but a scone would do, or perhaps, even better, she would give him a bone to gnaw by the night’s end.
 A bone from an old, cheating crone.

 As you can see, an omniscient POV gives access to everyone’s thoughts and feelings, and allows for more to be described, as the narrator knows everything and doesn’t have to wait for thoughts, dialogue, or action to reveal important plot details (through “showing”) and can simply “tell” the information to the reader.
 This is closely related to some considerations on “show versus tell”.